ABrownridge2/Colourimeter/README.md

 ### Package

-Pigment is distributed with Flatpak - make sure your distribution supports Flatpak before installing Pigment!
+Highly recommended - CMake this app to get Colourimeter Also if you want the unforked Pigment, Pigment is distributed with Flatpak-- make sure your distribution supports Flatpak before installing Pigment!

 1. Download the latest Flatpak package from the [releases page](https://github.com/Jeffser/Pigment/releases)
 2. Open it